mtumilowicz/rust-rocket-workshop/README.txt

             * contents of either of these two files form a module named `crate` at the root of the crate’s module structure
         * vs `main.rs`
             * `main.rs` is binary
+                * handles running the program
             * `lib.rs` is library
+                * handles all the logic
         * usual workflow is to make the binary something like a thin wrapper around the library
             * example
                 ```